 Suggested Read: Camping In Hong Kong Guide: Know How To Enjoy It Like A Pro

 1. Ten Thousand Buddhas Monastery

 A steep hike but a mesmerizing outcome.
 The Ten Thousand Buddhas Monastery or locally called Man Fat Sze is one of the unique wonders of Hong Kong.
 As the name suggests, this temple located in Sha Tin has over 10000 idols of Buddha.
 The complex does not home any monks or classes but maintained by the locals.
 The temple was built as long back as 1951 but still stands it’s ground as in prime condition.

-Suggested Read: Hiking In Hong Kong: 10 Best Trails To Explore In 2020
+Suggested Read: Hiking In Hong Kong: 10 Best Trails To Explore

 2. Ngong Ping 360

 The Ngong Ping 360 is one of the latest attraction that has taken travelers by storm.
 This simple cable car ride to the top of Ngong Ping from downtown Hong Kong has given tours the fun of a mountain experience in a city.
 The ride takes twenty-five minutes as it covers around six kilometers.
 The ropeway gives an undisrupted panoramic view of the whole city below.

 The Po Lin Monastery is home to one of the biggest Buddha statues in the world.
 The statue is so huge, the place is often called the “Big Buddha”.
 This thrity-five meters wonder sits on a beautifully designed lotus base.
 At night this bronze statue shimmers in the light and can be seen from afar or up close.
 One needs to climb around 280 steps to get to the base of this statue.
 Hong Kong in May also allows you to experience the biggest Buddha birthday celebration here.